liborty/medians/README.md

 We argue in [rstats](https://github.com/liborty/rstats) that using the Geometric Median is the most stable way to characterise multidimensional data.

-That leaves the one dimensional case, where the medians are not used nearly enough either, due to being much slower to calculate than the arithmetic mean.
+That leaves the one dimensional case, where the medians are not used nearly enough either, due to being much slower to find than the arithmetic mean.

 ## The Algorithms

 Floyd-Rivest with the 'Median of Medians' approximation is currently considered to be the best algorithm.
 Here we explore some alternatives:

 * `naive_median`
-is relatively slow but is a useful baseline for comparisons.
+is a useful baseline for executions time comparisons, which we take as 100%.
 It gives reliable and exact results.
-The median can be found simply by sorting the list of data and then picking the midpoint.
-Here using the standard Rust `sort_unstable_by` sort.
-The only problem with this approach is that, even when using a good quality sort with guaranteed performance, the complexity is O(n log n).

-    The quest for faster algorithms, with complexity O(n) is motivated by the simple observation that not all items need to be fully sorted.
+The median is found simply by sorting the list of data and then picking the midpoint.
+In this case using the fastest standard Rust `sort_unstable_by`.
+The problem with this approach is that, even when using a good quality sort with guaranteed performance, its complexity is at best O(n log n).
+The quest for faster median algorithms, with complexity O(n), is motivated by the observation that not all items need to be fully sorted.

 * `w_median`
 is a specialisation of n dimensional `gmedian` from [rstats](https://github.com/liborty/rstats) to one dimensional case.
-It is iterative and on average about twice as fast as the `naive_median`.

-* `hash_median` uses `hashsort` from `indxvec` crate.
-It is about 30% faster than the naive median on longer vecs, simply due to `hashsort`.
-However, for short vecs, up to about 100 items, it is slower.
+It is iterative.
+It starts at about 84% of naive time for very short vecs.
+For orders of magnitude 2 to 3 it runs at about 45%.
+Then it starts slowing down.
+At the order of 5 and above it becomes actually slower.

+* `r_median`
+recursively partitions the data around a pivot computed as a secant based on minimum and maximum values.
+Beats all other algorithms on vecs of length 107 upwards.
+At the order of magnitude 5 it runs at mere 13% of the 'naive' time.

 There is at least one more algorithm in the pipeline.